This post contains affiliate links and I may earn a commission if you make a purchase.

 - 4. Make Sure You Have Enough Packing Boxes

 Packing boxes are a nightmare – no matter how many you have, it won’t be enough.
-If you have thought well in advance and packed your belongings in the labelled boxes, it’ll make organizing easier once you step into your new home.
+If you have thought well in advance and packed your belongings in the labeled boxes, it’ll make organizing easier once you step into your new home.

-Think about all the things you have to pack, and try to get plenty of boxes of different sizes.
+Think about all the things you have to pack and try to get plenty of boxes of different sizes.

 But your books, glasses, plates, and family memorabilia should be packed neatly in cardboard boxes.
-So set off and find plenty of durable packing boxes so all your things are protected.
+So set off and find plenty of durable packing boxes, so all your things are protected.